onichandame/central/README.md

 # Motivation

-multiple apps needs to communicate with each other or share the same block of data.
+multiple apps needs to communicate with each other securely.
+Therefore 2 requirements are designed to meet.
+1. identity: register new projects, authenticates users for certain projects
+2. catalog: lists available APIs for users

-# Function
+# Architecture

-This service keeps track of identities of all apps and database.
+The

 ## App